 If you are a young boy who likes and appreciates shoujo anime/manga then you are doing everything right. 🙂

-Definition: Noun (but can be an adjective by they way you use it)—A genre of anime/manga appealing to boys in their older teens onto adulthood.
+Definition: Noun (but can be an adjective by the way you use it)—A genre of anime/manga appealing to boys in their older teens onto adulthood.

 (There is no meme, I couldn’t find one. ?)

-Definition: Noun (but can be an adjective by they way you use it)—A genre of anime/manga appealing to girls in their older teens onto adulthood.
+Definition: Noun (but can be an adjective by the way you use it)—A genre of anime/manga appealing to girls in their older teens onto adulthood.

-Definition: Noun (but can be an adjective by they way you use it)—A genre of anime/manga revolving around BL (also known as Boy Love) for mature audiences, written by women for other women.
+Definition: Noun (but can be an adjective by the way you use it)—A genre of anime/manga revolving around BL (also known as Boy Love) for mature audiences, written by women for other women.

 (The last part I didn’t actually know.)

-I can’t really name any anime that are yaoi because some venture into the shounen ai category, which I’ll mention later.
+I can’t really name any anime that is yaoi because of some venture into the shounen-ai category, which I’ll mention later.

 (Yurio… You okay there?)

-Definition: Noun (but can be an adjective by they way you use it)—A genre of anime/manga revolving around GL (also known as Girl Love) for mature audiences.
+Definition: Noun (but can be an adjective by the way you use it)—A genre of anime/manga revolving around GL (also known as Girl Love) for mature audiences.

 It’s just the female counterpart of yaoi.

-Definition: Noun (but can be an adjective by they way you use it)—A “genre” of anime/manga that focuses on BL, but is more fluff and is less mature.
+Definition: Noun (but can be an adjective by the way you use it)—A “genre” of anime/manga that focuses on BL, but is more fluff and is less mature.